nake89/kevinkivi.com/content/posts/real-damerau-levenshtein/index.md

 ![image](1.png)

 Tried it from jsdelivr.
 No browser export.
 So It doesn't work with `script src`.
-Also it's shit:
+Also it's crap:
 ```typescript
 import levenshtein from 'damerau-levenshtein';
 const lev = levenshtein('CA', 'ABC');